 Until the survey reached Edmonton homesteaders were squatters on land still owned by the Crown, as in the government of Canada.
 The homesteaders farmed and operated businesses serving the community.

-The Fort Edmonton Hudson’s Bay Company reserve, the land around the fort the company kept as part of the handover of Rupert’s Land was a block of approximately 6000 acres extending from the north shore of the river to about 137 avenue, and between 101 street on the east side and 121 street to the west.
+The Fort Edmonton Hudson’s Bay Company reserve, the land around the fort the company kept as part of the handover of Rupert’s Land was a block of land extending from the north shore of the river to about 137 avenue, and between 101 street on the east side and 121 street to the west.

 In 1881 a new private sector syndicate had taken over the railway from the government.
 The way the United States government had gotten private investment to pay for railways through unsettled territory was to grant the railway land where the railroads were built.
-It worked for the USA, the CPR or syndicate, as they were known, were men with US railway experience.
+It worked for the USA the Canadian Pacific Railway or syndicate as they were known at the time, were men with US railway experience.
 The CPR was promised 25 million acres of land suitable for homesteading that they could sell, as well as the land needed for right of way, stations, yards, etc..

 One of the first decisions of the CPR was that they were not going to use the Yellowhead route, but instead were going to stay closer to the USA Canada border and cross the Rocky Mountains through the Kicking Horse Pass.